hazelcast/hazelcast-reference-manual/src/Map-NearCache.md

     ...
     <near-cache>
       <!--
         Maximum size of the near cache.
-When max size is reached, cache is evicted based on the policy defined.
+When max-size is reached, cache is evicted based on the policy defined.
         Any integer between 0 and Integer.MAX_VALUE.
 0 means
         Integer.MAX_VALUE.
 Default is 0.